-Hurricane Michael chases Floridians to higher ground
+Hurricane Michael gains strength as Floridians flee to higher ground

 Torrential downpours and flash flooding from the storm over the weekend caused 13 deaths in Central America.

-Reporting by Devika Krishna Kumar in Tallahassee, Florida; additional reporting by Rod Nickel in Panama City, Florida, Susan Heavey and Roberta Rampton in Washington, Gina Cherelus and Barbara Goldberg in New York, Brendan O'Brien in Milwaukee, Liz Hampton in Houston, Andrew Hay in New Mexico; writing by Steve Gorman; editing by Frances Kerry, Phil Berlowitz and Cynthia Osterman
+Reporting by Devika Krishna Kumar in Tallahassee, Florida; additional reporting by Rod Nickel in Panama City, Florida, Susan Heavey and Roberta Rampton in Washington, Gina Cherelus and Barbara Goldberg in New York, Brendan O'Brien in Milwaukee, Liz Hampton in Houston, Andrew Hay in New Mexico; writing by Steve Gorman; editing by Phil Berlowitz, Cynthia Osterman and Leslie Adler